Thank you for all the votes and making me your winner!

 University of Leicester

-So….here’s more about me, as I’ve mentioned before I’m in my 3rd year of doing a PhD.
+So….here’s more about me, as I’ve mentioned before I’m in my 4th year of doing a PhD.
 In case you haven’t come across this before, in a PhD you study a section of a novel piece of research- this means that it is quite likely that you are either the only person, or one of very few people who are studying this particular bit of research in the whole wide world.
-You are given three years to finish the practical work, so those are the times where you wear the nice white coat and work in the lab, and then you have up to a year to write up your work in a giant book called a thesis.
+You are given three years to finish the practical work, so those are the times where you wear the nice white coat and work in the lab, and then you have up to a year to write up your work in a giant book called a thesis-that’s the stage I’m at now..
 Some of these can be up to 50,000 words long.
-As you can imagine these days I am spending a fair amount of time in the lab but when I’m not you will most likely find me dancing around in my zumba class, or with my family and friends in the cinema or eating yummy food somewhere, relaxing with a book or watching anything from wildlife documentaries to reality “trash tv” and everything in between.
+As you can imagine these days I am spending a fair amount of time at the computer but when I’m not you will most likely find me dancing around in my zumba class, or with my family and friends in the cinema or eating yummy food somewhere, relaxing with a book or watching anything from wildlife documentaries to reality “trash tv” and everything in between.
 I also love travelling but due to PhD life I haven’t done much of this recently.

 Antibiotic resistance is becoming more and more common, (the medicines aren't working effectively any more as the bacteria are getting stronger), my work looks at an alternative treatment that could replace antibiotics in the future.